 4 Night Caribbean Cruise from Tampa

-Departing from Orlando, this five night cruise packs in three full days in three iconic Bahamas destinations.
-After exploring Nassau, the capital city, guests head to the private island Half Moon Cay, where nine miles of white sand beach and a 1700 acre turquoise lagoon await.
-The final stop is Freeport, where travellers can explore the Lucayan National Park or play with dolphins at the Marine Sanctuary.
-Carnival Elation, operated by Carnival Cruises, offers an adult-only retreat deck too, making it a great option for couples and solo travellers.
-From $279 ($56 per night)
+Departing from Orlando, this five-night cruise packs in three full days in three iconic Caribbean destinations.
+After exploring Nassau, the capital city, guests head to the private island Half Moon Cay, where nine miles of white sand beach and a 1700-acre turquoise lagoon await.
+The final stop is Grand Turks in Turks & Caicos Islands, where travellers can play with dolphins and go whale watching.
+Carnival Freedom, operated by Carnival Cruises, offers an adult-only retreat deck too, making it a great option for couples and solo travellers.
+From $354 per person

 6 Night Western Caribbean Cruise from Tampa

 One of the best bargain Mexican cruises we’ve seen, Carnival Cruise’s Western Caribbean offering departs from Tampa and ticks off Cozumel, Belize and Costa Maya before returning to Florida.
 Discover beaches, tropical rainforests, wetlands and Mayan ruins.
 Designed with children and families in mind, the Carnival Pride features an outdoor pool and splash park, character parades and a Lip Sync Battle Carnival.
-From $419 ($70 per night)
+From $484 per person.

 7 Night Caribbean Cruise from Miami